satansdeer/satansdeer.github.com/content/legacy-posts/react-proptypes/index.md

 };
 ```

-Overall **PropTypes** provide a convinient way of runtime typisation and can greatly increase productivity.
+**PropTypes** provide a convenient way of runtime type checking and can increase productivity.

 You can use static type checking (Flow, Typescript) as an alternative or together with PropTypes.